Step 2: Create Credential and Attach Databases

 Attach database

-Now, use that add-on name (postgresql-objective-11111 in the example) to attach the Heroku Postgres database to the collector.
+Finally, use that add-on name (postgresql-objective-11111 in the example) to attach the Heroku Postgres database to the collector.
+Be sure to use the newly created pganalyze credential.

 You can utilize the --as parameter to specify an alias for this database, this is in particular useful when you attach multiple databases to the same collector.